Websoft9/plugin-navigator/README.md

 ## How to contribute it?

-We will not make any modifications to the code in principle.
-We only pull the content of the upstream project to release and upload artifacts.

 We greatly welcome community contributions to provide suggestions and improvements to our project:

 1. Reporting bugs